Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 $$
 where $x_{j}^{\prime}$ is draw from $\{x_i\}_{i=1}^{n}$ and $m\ll n$ is on random.

 It is the fact $m\ll n$ that makes it possible to compute the gradient of finite sum objective function and its side effect is that the objective function is not always descent.
+Thus it is also called as `mini-batch` gradient descent.

 There is fluctuations in the total objective function as gradient steps with respect to mini-batches are taken.

 ******************************************************************